Lawson General Observations

 Lawson accepted the challenge.
 He lived in Bourke for a while in a corrugated iron shed over the road from the Carrier’s Arms (which, in subsequent fiction, he would call the Shearer’s Arms) and took a variety of odd jobs in the area.
 He walked more than 200 kilometres from Bourke to Hungerford experienced the full horror of the “great grey plain” in drought and eventually returned to the city to write While The Billy Boils.

-In this, he continued his assault on Paterson while creating a new style of writing: dryly laconic, intensely Australian, passionately egalitarian and socialist and deeply humane.
 The dead-straight dirt road between Hungerford and Bourke still exists and, even in spring and autumn, you’ll feel the heat.
 One person declared it was so hot in Burke that when locals died and went to hell they sent back for — extra blankets.
 Your shoes will be covered in a fine layer of red bulldust, you’ll start to flag and always, on the horizon, there will be that blue oceanic mirage that has driven travellers mad.

 When Lawson walked this road in 1892 — possibly the most important trek in Australian literary history — he would have experienced all this and more.
 He took three weeks to make the journey from Bourke to Hungerford.